JakubHeba/jakubheba.github.io/SLAE/Encoder-and-Decoder/index.md

 80480bf:	81 90 ff 30 08 9d 95 	adc    DWORD PTR [eax-0x62f7cf01],0x8bd22595
 [..]
 ```
-We compile, link, and put the result of the objdump command in a wrapper written in C.
+<p style="text-align: justify;">We compile, link, and put the result of the objdump command in a wrapper written in C.</p>

 ```sh
 $ ./compile.sh decoder
 [+] Assembling with Nasm ...